gooseberry/training/docs/exercises/trx-bicep-curl.md

 # TRX Bicep Curl

-This exercise is geared towards `strength` conditioning
+!!! warning "Strength"

-!!! dumbell "Equipment"
+!!! dumbbell "Equipment"

     You will need the following equipment to complete this exercise